willwendal/Ace-Options/README.md

 * Alex Ferrante - Test Engineer

 # Running this project:
-Fork & clone this repo
+* Fork & clone this repo
-Run npm i in main directory
+* Run npm i in main directory
-Adjust the necessary env variables to match your system (You will need an API key for )
+* Adjust the necessary env variables to match your system
+* Run the script file to populate the db with the relevant companies
+* You will need an API key from to get the live data Tradier Developer
-Run npm start
+* Run npm start